Putting down roots – Urban farming in Causeway Bay

 But it’s easy to be a little sceptical when big business talks of corporate social responsibility.
 I’m a person who needs to see evidence before I form an opinion.
 But meeting with Konnie, I realise that Hysan is a company that not only talks the talk but walks the walk when it comes to enhancing the Causeway Bay district.

-We arrive on the 38th floor, walk past the LinkedIn offices and follow a sign pointing to ‘Urban Farm’.
+We arrive on the 38th floor, walk past the offices and follow a sign pointing to ‘Urban Farm’.
 A friend once told me that Hong Kong is a vertical city.
 At street level, it’s hard to know what hidden gems lie on upper floors.
 But, a farm?
 Seriously?
-There can’t be many landlords or property developers in Hong Kong.
-Konnie explains how Hysan planned this from the start, installing the machinery on lower floors.
-This left the vast, sunny roof area for an organic urban farm.

-“Our participants have grown organic pumpkins and watermelons here,” explains Konnie.
+“Participants have grown organic pumpkins and watermelons here,” explains Konnie.
 “Recently, people have grown a lot of peanuts and cucumbers,” she adds.
 Members get a plot of land to plant and attend during lunch time sessions.
 Companies love the programme and want to enrol staff.
-After a hard hour’s work, they can take showers before heading back to the offices below.
+After a hard hour’s work, residents of Hysan Place can take a shower before heading back to the offices below.

-Not only did Hysan create the farm for tenants, staff and other Lee Gardens members, but they also partnered with local organic and green organisation, SEED, to run programmes and workshops on urban farming, low carbon living and other important green issues.
-Children attend events and workshops, plant and grow produce, learn about environmental problems and find out about the green credentials of the building.
+Not only did Hysan create the farm for tenants, staff and other Lee Gardens members, but they also partnered with local organisation, Sustainable Ecological Ethical Development (SEED).
+They run workshops on urban farming, low carbon living and other environmental issues.
+Children attend events to plant and grow produce, learn about environmental problems and discover the green credentials of the building.

 We arrive at the artificial wetland.
 I’ve seen these kinds of environmental features before.
 Usually, they are token gestures included as an after-thought by planners: a way of wearing the sustainability badge without any serious commitment.
 But this is something very different.

 Konnie points out another key feature of the building.
-One that will resonate with many Hong Kong people – the ability to get fresh air into the office and reduce the need for 24/7 air conditioning.
-Above the windows, a line of vents allows airflow through the spaces meaning that tenants not only save money but reduce their carbon footprint.
+Above the windows, a line of ‘operable vents’ allows fresh air through the spaces meaning that tenants not only save money but reduce their carbon footprint.
 When the vents are open, the air conditioning is automatically suspended.
-A similar system has been installed at Science Park, Shatin, following Hysan’s lead.

 I leave Konnie at the ground floor lobby and walk out into the packed streets.
 As we begin to feel the effect of climate change around the world, the need for everyone to change our behaviour becomes ever more urgent.
 Buildings like Hysan Place won’t change the world by themselves.
 But they have a much bigger impact on environmental sustainability than anyone individual could achieve alone.
 It’s an uplifting thought.